TheMTank/cups-rl/README.md

  ```

 For experimentation it is important to be able to make slight modifications of the environment
- without having to create a new config each time.
+ without having to create a new config file each time.
 The class `AI2ThorEnv` includes the keyword
- argument `config_dict`, that allows to input a python dictionary **in additon to** the config file
+ argument `config_dict`, that allows to input a python dictionary **in addition to** the config file
  that overrides the parameters described in the config.

 The tasks are defined in `envs/tasks.py` and allow for particular configurations regarding the